Find a Nursing Home Near You

 If a nursing home is part of a larger senior housing campus, then it may have a minimum age requirement of 55 or 62 years of age.

-What are the Requirements if Medicaid or Medicare are Paying for Nursing Care?
+What are the Requirements if Medicaid or Medicare are Paying?

 Typically, a senior meets the requirements for Medicaid in a nursing home if he or she has a doctor's or medical professional's order for nursing home care and does not have qualified income or assets above a certain threshold.